Vibe1990/Michael-Hoang/README.md

 A two-part project looking at some data scrapped from the Spotify Web API available on [Kaggle](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) containing data on the various audio/track features of songs released from 1921-2020.

+### Part One: Time-series analysis of audio/track features based on release year

-Stemming from a 10-minute judgmental rant during a car ride from my dad about my playlist choice, the first part examined the audio qualities of tracks across the years to see if he's right about today's music.
+Stemming from a 10-minute judgmental rant during a car ride from my dad about my playlist choice, I've examined the audio qualities of tracks across the years to see if he's right about today's music.

    * Explored changes in audio and track features of songs based on year of release.
    * Comparison of these features from tracks of Yesterday's Greats with Today's current top artists.